Review: SQ Lab Innerbarends 411

 We’ve taken to converting our 29″ XC hardtail mountain bikes into an iteration of the flatbar gravel bike, swapping out 2.1″ XC tires to narrower gravel specific treads.
 In addition, we’ve changed our front chainrings in order to keep the pace with drop bar bikes during fast paced stretches of pavement.
 Turns out it works pretty well, and with a quick swap of wheels & tires it’s like having two bikes. (though if I continue to do the wheel swap I do need to find a compromise on an all around chain ring size.)

-After trying a number of different alternative grip setups (including the TOGS Flex Thumbgrips, read our review here) The SQLab 411 innerbarends are my alt grip of choice.
-I find them useful for any style of riding that utilizes a flat or rise bar, whether its XC mountain biking, commuting, a flat bar gravel bike.
+After trying a number of different alternative grip setups (including the TOGS Flex Thumbgrips, read our review here) The SQLab 411 innerbarends remain my alt grip of choice for multi-surface rides.
+I find them useful for any style of riding that utilizes a flat or rise bar, whether its XC mountain biking, commuting, or a flat bar gravel bike.
 Not only can you still access your brake levers while using them, they’re easy to install, light weight and offer a nice alternative riding position.
 You won’t see me running them on my enduro or all mountain trail bike due to the… shall we say “unique” look, but I find the aesthetic to be “all business” on my XC bike.
 The basic 411 model will set you back around $40 or so, so if you’re looking for an alternative grip position, they’re certainly worth giving a shot.